6/26/2020 Debra Levey Larson

 I see two main costs when we fail---in any way---to be diverse.

 As a leadership institution, Illinois does world-leading research and trains future leaders to impact technology and society.
 Both are done best when we draw on the broadest possible pool of talent in aerospace engineering.
-This means welcoming recruiting from every race, country, disability, religion, gender, and orientation.
+Welcoming everyone means we can expand our knowledge base and especially our perspectives.

 Where do we need to improve?